Introduction to Laravel Controllers

 1. Basic Controllers

-Below you can have a look at a basic example of the controller class.
-You may notice here that ‘MyController’ extends ‘Controller’.
+Below you can look at a basic example of the controller class.
+You may notice here that ‘MyController’ extends ‘Controller.’
 Here ‘Controller’ is the base class.
-Base class ‘Controller’ provides methods like ‘middleware’, ‘dispatch’ and ‘validate’ methods which makes it convenient.
-You can use middleware to assign it to the controller’s route or in your controller’s constructor.
+The base class ‘Controller’ provides methods like ‘middleware,’ ‘dispatch,’ and ‘validate’ methods, making it convenient.
+You can use middleware to assign it to the Controller’s Route or in your Controller’s constructor.

 <?php